Instagram Combined Shape quotation Health

 Mentor for the Next Generation

-Encouraged by his mother to pursue a career in teaching, Noah White ’22 transferred to SUNY Potsdam in the spring of 2019 to combine his passion for chemistry and education.
-He is now completing his second student teaching placement as he wraps up the College’s BA / MST program in secondary science education.
+Encouraged by his mother to pursue a career in teaching, Noah White ’22 transferred to SUNY Potsdam to combine his passion for chemistry and education through the College’s BA / MST program in secondary science education.

 Read more